 -Guide will discuss fishing options, needed gear, and advise customer which license to purchase for the fishing day.
 License sales will not occur in the fly shop and must be organized externally.

--We are recommending that customers drive their own vehicle to the accesses and have their own shuttles run.
+-We are recommending that customers drive their own vehicle to the accesses and have their own shuttles run if preferred.

 -Fishing customers are welcome to ride in guides’ vehicles if preferred or necessary.
 Face masks must be worn by both customers and guides if in a shared vehicle.
 Guides will have face masks available for customer use.
 Windows cracked to ventilate.